ajcr/ajcr.github.io/_posts/2015-5-02-Basic-guide-to-einsum.md

 Even for this tiny example, `einsum` is about three times faster.
 Why?
 We didn't need to reshape `A` and, most importantly, the multiplication didn't create a temporary array like `A[:, np.newaxis] * B` did.
 Instead, `einsum` simply summed the products along the rows as it went and returned them in an array.

 It's not limited to two arrays either.
-The function can operation can be performed on mutliple operations in one go.
+The function can operation can be performed on multiple operations in one go.